Did you know that September is the most popular birth month in the USA!

 Keep it in the ear canal for 30-45 mins.
 However, you need to be around your munchkin while administering this treatment.
 You do not want the baby to push the cotton ball deeper inside or to pull it out and try to get a taste of the white, soft material.

 This treatment is best used during nap time.
 In fact, combine it with the diffusion of soothing and calming oils of mandarin and chamomile.
-Mix these EOs in equal quantities and use the steam diffusion method (given above) with just one drop of oil added to a cup of hot water.
+Mix these essential oils in equal quantities and use the steam diffusion method (given above) with just one drop of oil added to a cup of hot water.

 Essential Oil Recipe for skin infections

 Whether it is a diaper rash or any other type of skin infection, this blend will work its magic and kick out the germs.
-To make the blend, you will need 30 ml of jojoba oil and 1 drop each of lavender and sweet orange EOs.
+To make the blend, you will need 30 ml of jojoba oil and 1 drop each of lavender and sweet orange essential oils.
 Rub a drop of the blend on the affected area.
 Use no more than twice a day for a period of 4-6 days.

 You can make a respiratory support blend by mixing 2 drops each of sweet marjoram and sandalwood oil with 40 ml of jojoba oil.
 Store the blend in a dark glass bottle.
 To use, apply 2-3 drops on the baby’s chest, upper back and neck.
 Do not apply near the nose or administer inside the nostril.
 Use twice a day for 4-6 days.